-The infographic highlights the many benefits of martial arts, and then I'll deep-dive into each point and share some of the surprising ways learning a martial has changed my life in the article below.
+In this article, I want to explore some of the benefits of martial arts and share some of the surprising ways learning a martial has changed my life.

 Although brutal at times, martial arts are a beautiful art form steeped in history and good ol’ fashioned values like hard work, honour, and respect.

 When you learn a martial art, you’re not just learning a particular fighting style.
 You’re learning about the history and culture of the art, and the vision the original creators had for it.
 You end up living the values of the art and those of your instructors.